NYCEDC Takes to the Road For Nonprofit Planning Workshops

 Current construction trends indicate a strong New York City economy.
 In 2016, the number of construction project starts was the highest in four years.

 The majority of starts were building projects: 4,066 non-residential and 3,817 residential building projects were initiated in 2016.
-Meanwhile, there were 514 construction starts unrelated to buildings, which included infrastructural...Read More
+Meanwhile, there were 514 construction starts unrelated to buildings, which included infrastructural projects...Read More

 All Aboard!
 The Numbers Behind NYC Ferry